ASTR 1210 (O'Connell) Study Guide 13

 more images and information.

-The maria, which make up the conspicuous dark pattern we see as the
+The maria ("seas") make up the conspicuous dark pattern we see as the

-"Man in the Moon," are mainly confined to the near-side of the
+are completely dry).
+Maria are mainly confined to the near-side of

 here for a